Darragh-Grealish/clouseau/COVER.md

 - Set: To handle collections of unique elements effectively, we built a custom Set structure.
 This ensures no duplicates and provides critical features like intersections, insertions, and existence checks, optimizing operations that involve handling unique data sets.

+-Trie:

 Each of these choices was made to optimize performance, ensure scalability, and improve overall efficiency while staying true to the project’s requirements.

+## Project Analysis
+This project implements a text indexing and search engine using a Trie for efficient word retrieval and multi-threading for indexing.

+1. Indexer Class:

+- File Reading (file_word_count): O(N) per file (N = characters in the file).

+- Indexing Directory (index_directory): O(F * N) overall (F = number of files), with concurrency reducing runtime based on available threads.

+- Frequency Calculation: Insertion into the index is O(M) per unique word, leading to O(F * M) for all files.

+2. Trie Class:

+- Insert Operation: O(L) per word (L = length of the word).

+- Search Operation: O(L) per prefix.

+3. Search Functionality:

+- Processing queries has a complexity of O(T * L) (T = number of tokens, L = token length).

+The indexing phase runs at O(F * N), while search operations are approximately O(T * L).

 ## References

+Mehta, Dinesh P., and Sartaj Sahni, editors.
+Handbook of Data Structures and Applications.
+2nd ed., Chapman and Hall/CRC, 2017.

+Meyers, Scott.
+Effective Modern C++: 42 Specific Ways to Improve Your Use of C++11 and C++14.
+O'Reilly Media, 2014